28.Aug.2006 Seth in New York Times

 The latest artist to receive the NYT treatment is the Canadian cartoonist Seth.
 His serialized story is set to debut Sept.17 2006 in the New York Times Magazine (a supplement available to readers of the Sunday NYT).
 Sequential caught up with Seth for the lowdown on this new story.

-Sequential: What is the name of the new work that you are producing for the NYT?
+Sequential: Can you reveal the name of the new work you are producing for the NYT?
+What’s it about?

 Obviously, George died in 1975 so the entire piece is set in the past but

 much of it takes place in “real time” allowing the reader to watch things

 unfold.
 Narratively it jumps around in time and much like Wimbledon Green it has a variety of voices.
 George, of course, is an old man like almost all of my characters (for some inexplicable reason) and without giving away a single element of the story I will say that I have tried to retain some Canadian-ness to the setting and subject matter.

 Sequential: Is it a stand-alone work or part of a larger graphic novel?

 Seth: It is a stand-alone work.
 All-in-all probably running for about 20 to 22 installments.
 Each installment a “chapter.”
 What I will do with the work later is debatable.
 It may end up in an “Art of Seth”-type book sometime in the future or perhaps I will expand it a bit and come up with some kind of “clever” format to republish it.
 Either way, it is a story I have grown fond of and George is a character I “like” quite a bit.